MichaelViuff/DNP/01 Introduction/README.md

 Rider does not have a free version, so you will need a [student account](https://www.jetbrains.com/community/education/) at JetBrains (you may already have one from a previous semester).

-In one of the steps of the installation wizard for Rider, make sure that you check “Add launchers dir to PATH”
+In one of the steps of the installation wizard for Rider, make sure that you check “Add bin folder to the PATH”

 Popular alternatives to Rider are [Visual Studio or Visual Studio Code](https://visualstudio.microsoft.com/downloads/).